Eric - he/him

 Outdoor Educator - Site Supervisor

-Ryan has been an Environmental Educator since 2009, teaching diverse curriculum such as Renewable Energy Technology in Maine Classrooms to Orienteering in the Poconos.
+Ryan joined The Rewilding School in Fall 2020, but he has been an Environmental Educator since 2009.
+He has taught diverse curriculum such as Renewable Energy Technology in Maine Classrooms to Orienteering in the Poconos.
 One of Ryan's first jobs out of college was an SCA internship based in Stonykill Farm.
 Ten years later and he has come back to the Hudson Valley.
 Ryan strongly adheres to a jack-of-all-trades mindset, with hobbies such as bushcraft camping and gear making, live action wargaming, leatherworking, historical methods of cooking and fire making, cat petting, beer brewing, film collecting, and much, much more.

 Mark - he/him

 Mark joined The Rewilding School in Spring 2021, after seven years of experience in outdoor education.
 He is a graduate of Stony Brook University, and has also earned an Associate's Degree in Natural Sciences at Mesalands Community College in sunny Tucumcari, New Mexico.
 Out west, Mark used to dig up fossils and help prepare them for display or study at the local paleontology museum.
 (Ask him about dinosaurs sometime).
 His other passions include campouts, freelance writing, Italian eateries, old monster movies, and the world of theater.

 Katie - she/her